In the Studio

 Each block is ‘offset’ printed onto the next to enable the next block colour to be cut and the registration more easily maintained.

 ‘Offset’ is where the cut block is inked and printed on to a sheet of proofing paper and that image is then transferred to the next blank block.
 This is done by placing two heavy steel blocks on the bottom edge of the paper as the press bed is fully returned.
 The paper is then gently peeled back until about 1/3 of the block is showing, then two heavy bars are carefully placed on the bed along each axis of the block.
 The paper carrying the image is then fully peeled back clear from the block which can then be lifted out leaving the weights ready to guide the accurate placing of a new uncut block.

 Once that is in place the paper is lowered onto it, the weights removed, the blankets laid over the bed and a second pass made through the press.

 The uncut block now carries a ghost image of the first to act as a guide in the cutting of the second block.
 This can be done in a completely different way allowing overlaps and open areas of the new proposed colour to work with what is already happening as a result of the cutting of the first block.

 Relief Print,(edition of 12), 790mm x 520mm

-In printmaking, an edition is a number of prints produced from a single plate or a combination of plates that combine to make an image.
-This is usually a limited edition, with a fixed number of impressions produced on the understanding that no further impressions (copies) will be produced later.
-In some instances the plate or sequence of plates are destroyed.
+In printmaking, an edition is a number of prints produced from a single plate or a combination of plates that make an image.
+This is usually a limited edition meaning a fixed number of impressions produced on the understanding that no further impressions (copies) will be produced later.
+Following the proofing and editioning stages it is not unusual for the plates are marked or even destroyed so that no further impressions can be run off.

 Traditionally, the edition is signed by the artist in pencil, and numbered as say 67/100 to show the unique number of that impression and the total edition size.